hpi-swa-lab/godot-pronto/changelog/i5w1-jf-notes.md

 * Moving one tile to one of four directions.
 * `Cross-Attack` that hits the enemy if they are in the same row or column as you.
-* `Box-Attack` that deals damage to enemies that are adjacent to you (on one of the `8` fields surrounding your field) and a litte damage to enemies that are within 2 tiles around you (`16` additional fields).
+* `Box-Attack` that deals damage to enemies that are adjacent to you (on one of the `8` fields surrounding your field) and a litte damage to enemies that are a bit further away.

 ```
 Cross-Attack: